Azure/Microsoft-Defender-for-Cloud/Security Recommendations/README.md

 # Security recommendations
 In this section you can find custom security recommendations you can onboard to Azure Security Center. ([Learn more about custom recommendations in Azure Security Center](https://docs.microsoft.com/en-us/azure/security-center/custom-security-policies))

+# Questions
+You can submit any questions or requests [here](https://github.com/Azure/Azure-Security-Center/issues).
+Please also refer to our [Wiki](https://github.com/Azure/Azure-Security-Center/wiki#resources), as it will provide you with further information.

 # Contributing